 - 1) Execute an Application and Enrollment Agreement with Remington College.
 If the applicant is a minor, the Application and Enrollment Agreement must be signed by the parent, guardian, or other person with the legal authority to act on behalf of the minor applicant.
-Applicants for the Pharmacy Technician program must (i) complete a Criminal History Acknowledgement and Self-Disclosure Form and (ii) execute a Consent for Release of Criminal Background Information authorizing a criminal background check prior to executing an Application and Enrollment Agreement. - 2) Provide documentation of high school graduation or equivalent (such as a GED) before the end of the Activation Period in the program in which the applicant is enrolled.
-Additionally, before the applicant is permitted to attend classes, Remington College verifies/confirms high school graduation or equivalent (such as a GED) from a source independent of the applicant (such as the high school or GED testing center).
+Applicants for the Pharmacy Technician program must (i) complete a Criminal History Acknowledgement and Self-Disclosure Form and (ii) execute a Consent for Release of Criminal Background Information authorizing a criminal background check prior to executing an Application and Enrollment Agreement.
+Applicants for any Criminal Justice program must complete a Criminal History Acknowledgement and Self-Disclosure Form prior to executing an Application and Enrollment Agreement. - 2) Provide documentation of high school graduation or equivalent (such as a GED) before the end of the Drop/Add Period in the program in which the applicant is enrolled.
+In extenuating circumstances, the Chief Academic Officer for all Remington Colleges may extend the period of time allowed to provide the documentation.
+However, in no event shall the extension be granted beyond 60 days from the first day of scheduled classes.
+Applicants will be required to execute appropriate documents to apply for an extension certifying the extenuating circumstances used to support their request for extension.